-Mrs Bishop and Mrs Canham are the class teachers for Access 1 and Mr Bishop is the class teacher for Access 2.
+Mrs Canham, Mrs Sewell & Mrs Wills are the class teachers for Access 1 and Mr Bishop is the class teacher for Access 2.
 All have extensive experience of dealing with students with additional needs and are supported by a number of key learning support assistants.

 - Entering the Access provision is the decision of the school but the criteria that is considered for entry is below:

 - TGS SENDCO liaison with feeder primaries to the school, typically from year 5.

 - Year 6 Transition meetings with TGS staff and primary staff to gather information.